 Private tenants - your rights and responsibilities

-When you rent from a private landlord, it's important to be clear about what they are offering and what your responsibilities are.
+When you rent a home from a private landlord, it’s important to know what you can expect and what you need to do.

 As a private tenant you have the right to: